-The National Institute of Neurological and Allied Sciences, Professor Devkota’s long cherished dream and a national need, finally was established on April 13, 2006 with its official inauguration by his teacher, Prof Graham Teasdale,President Royal College of Physicians and surgeons of Glasgow.
+The National Institute of Neurological and Allied Sciences, Professor Devkota’s long cherished dream and a national need, was finally established on April 13th , 2006.
+Our institution was officially inaugurated by Prof Graham Teasdale, who was one of Devkota’s most significant mentors, as well as President of the Royal College of Physicians and Surgeons, Glasgow.

 The magnolia tree at the front of this institute is the replica of one at the Atkinson Morley Neurosciences Hospital, London, set up by Sir.
 Wylie McKissock and recognized all over the world for developing the first CT scanner in 1972; an achievement that earned the Nobel Prize in Medicine for Britain.

 At the foundation of this institute, soil from the premises of the institute of Neurological Sciences , Glasgow, has been laid down.
 The Glasgow institute is foremost in modern Neurosciences, credited to have spearheaded pioneering research in its field, revolutionised the care of head injuries and introduced the Glasgow coma scale.

 Both these institutions are Professor Devkota’s alma maters.
 The magnolia tree in the front and the soil in the foundation of this building shall stand witness to our resolve to achieve their standards.

-As an institution, we recognise Dr Gongal as one of the founding fathers of surgery in Nepal, which has a rather short history since its beginning in 1960s.
-During his mission to start surgical sub-specialties in the country in early 1980s, DrGongal found an ally in young Devkota and encourage him to take up the challenge of Neurosurgery.
-He arranged for Dr Devkota to be trained at prestigious British Institutes.
-Both of them still work together at this Institue and realize their shared dream.
-As an acknowledgement of his contribution, a wing at this institute has therefore been named for DrGongal.
+As an institution, we recognise Dr Gongal as one of the founding fathers of surgery in Nepal, which has a rather short history formulating from the 1960s.
+During his mission to start specialties in different aspects of surgery, Dr Gongal found an ally in young Devkota and encouraged him to take up the challenge of Neurosurgery.
+He arranged for Devkota, as well as many others to be trained at several prestigious Institutes around the world.
+Gongal and Devkota continue to work together at Neuro Hospital, and share camaraderie in their dream of developing Neurosciences in the right direction.
+As an acknowledgement of his contribution, a Surgical Wing at Neuro Hospital has been named after Gongal.

-Dr Uttley succeeded Sir Wylie McKissock and DrAlan Richardson as the Chief of Neurosurgery at the famous Atkinson Morley Hospital, London.
+Dr Uttley succeeded Sir Wylie McKissock and Dr Alan Richardson as the Chief of Neurosurgery at the famous Atkinson Morley Hospital, London.
 A pioneer skull base Neurosurgeon, he mentored many leading neurosurgeons from around the world including Prof.U.P.Devkota.